qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_hydro.rst

 .. image:: img/modeler_hydro/unfolded.png

 The input that we added is there and we can select it.
-Whenever an algorithm in a model requires a numerical value, you can hardcode it and directly type it, or you can use any of the available inputs and values (remember that some algorithms generate sinlge numerical values.
+Whenever an algorithm in a model requires a numerical value, you can hardcode it and directly type it, or you can use any of the available inputs and values (remember that some algorithms generate single numerical values.
 We will see more about this soon).
-In the case of a string parameter, you will also see string inputs and you will be able to select on of them or type the desired fixed value.
+In the case of a string parameter, you will also see string inputs and you will be able to select one of them or type the desired fixed value.

 Select the *Threshold* input in the *Threshold* parameter and click on *OK* to apply the changes to your model.
 Now the design of the model should look like this.